YutingZhang/ExecutorX/README.md

-# Executor Plus
+# ExecutorX

 [![License](https://img.shields.io/badge/License-LGPLv2.1-blue.svg)](LICENSE)

-**Executor Plus** is an advanced executor library for Python that extends `concurrent.futures.Executor` with new capabilities, including task progress tracking, submission throttling, modular lifecycle hooks, and improved support for worker initialization.
-Whether you're running CPU-bound tasks in processes, IO-bound tasks in threads, or debugging in the main thread, **Executor Plus** makes parallelism more flexible and powerful.
+**ExecutorX** is an advanced executor library for Python that extends `concurrent.futures.Executor` with new capabilities, including task progress tracking, submission throttling, modular lifecycle hooks, and improved support for worker initialization.
+Whether you're running CPU-bound tasks in processes, IO-bound tasks in threads, or debugging in the main thread, **ExecutorX** makes parallelism more flexible and powerful.

 ---